-Insulin is a hormone secreted by the beta cells of the pancreas which allows the cells to absorb and use glucose for energy.
+Insulin is a hormone secreted by the beta cells of the pancreas, allowing cells to absorb and use glucose for energy.
 In people with insulin resistance, the cells are not able to use insulin well.
-When the cells cannot utilise the glucose, the levels of sugar build up in the blood and are higher than normal, but not high enough to be diabetic.
+When cells cannot utilize glucose, sugar levels build up in the blood, becoming higher than normal but not high enough to indicate diabetes.

 Also Read: Importance Of Self-Monitoring Blood Sugar